Trends

 Did immigrating to Canada match your expectations?

 Absolutely.
-We have achieved more in nine years here in Canada, than in a whole life back at home.
+We have achieved more in nine years here in Canada than in our whole life back home.
 We have a great life, our kids are doing great, and we all look at the future with optimism.

 Do you find life expensive in Canada compared to your home country?